Amateur Radio Antenna Tuners

 appear at the point of reflection.

-That point can now move with the frequency along the long wire as we change the tuner and the transmitter frequency.
+That current node point can now move with the frequency along the long

 These high impedance toroidal transformers can be used for end fed